If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 A nest may contain more than one queen because it is a polygyne species with just one worker caste.
 A colony typically has a few thousand workers and is of moderate size.

-Types of ants in Ohio, known as Monomorium minimum, will eat anything, including dead insects and bird droppings.
-They consume fall webworm larvae as well as codling moth larvae.
+The ants in Ohio, known as Monomorium minimum, will eat anything, including dead insects and bird droppings.
+They consume fall webworm larvae and codling moth larvae.

 Although they nest on earth mounds, workers may browse in homes.
 They gather aphid honeydew from species like the soybean aphid (Aphis glycines).